gyam10/utube/README.md

 # YouTube Clone
   This is a YouTube Clone application built using Material-UI, React.js, and Rapid API.
-It provides a platform for users to explore, watch, and interact with
+It provides a platform for users to explore, watch, and interact with  videos, channels.
-  videos, channels, and the YouTube community.

 # Technologies
   1. Material-UI - React components for implementing Material Design.